Pseudo-rotations vs. Rotations: Introduction and main results

 Most of our results concern strongly non-degenerate pseudo-rotations $\varphi$.
 (Recall that $\varphi$ is called strongly non-degenerate if all iterates $\varphi^k$, $k\in\N$, are non-degenerate.)
 However, it is useful and illuminating to discuss the key facts in a more general setting.

-Let $\varphi=\varphi_H$ be a pseudo-rotation of $\CP^n$ generated by a time-dependent Hamiltonian $H$ viewed as an element of the universal covering $\tHam(\CP^n)$ of the group $\Ham(\CP^n)$ of Hamiltonian diffeomorphisms.
+Let $\varphi=\varphi_H$ be a pseudo-rotation of $\CP^n$ generated by a time-dependent Hamiltonian $H$, viewed as an element of the universal covering $\tHam(\CP^n)$ of the group $\Ham(\CP^n)$ of Hamiltonian diffeomorphisms.
 We associate two spectra to $\varphi$.
 One is the standard action spectrum $\CS(H)$ comprising the actions of capped one-periodic orbits of the Hamiltonian flow $\varphi_H^t$.
-For instance, when $\varphi_H$ is a true rotation and $H=\sum a_i|z_i|^2$, the action spectrum $\CS(H)$ is the union of the sets $a_i+\lambda\Z$ where $\lambda$ is the integral of $\omega$ over $\CP^1$.
+For instance, when $\varphi_H$ is a true rotation and $H=\sum a_i|z_i|^2$ the action spectrum $\CS(H)$ is the union of the sets $a_i+\lambda\Z$ where $\lambda$ is the integral of $\omega$ over $\CP^1$.
+(Here and throughout we identify $\CP^n$ with the quotient of the unit sphere $\sum|z_i|^2=1$.)
 The second spectrum is the mean index spectrum $\CSI(\varphi)$ formed by the mean indices of capped one-periodic orbits.
-Furthermore, every point in each of the spectra is marked or labelled by an integer.
+Furthermore, every point in each of the spectra is marked or labeled by an integer.
 For a non-degenerate pseudo-rotation $\varphi$, a point in either of the spectra is marked by $l\in\Z$ when the Conley--Zehnder index of the corresponding orbit is $2l-n$.
-Thus we have the marked spectra $\cCS(H)$ and $\cCSI(\varphi)$; these are functions $n+2\Z\to\R$, for all integers of the same parity as $n$ occur as indices.
-This construction extends to the degenerate pseudo-rotations; see Section \ref{sec:spectra}.
+Thus we have the marked spectra $\cCS(H)$ and $\cCSI(\varphi)$; these are functions $\Z\to \R$ sending $l$ to the action or the mean index of the orbit of index $2l-n$, since all integers of the same parity as $n$ occur as indices.
+This construction extends to degenerate pseudo-rotations; see Section \ref{sec:spectra}.

 The first key fact we need is that for a pseudo-rotation $\varphi=\varphi_H$ the two spectra agree up to a factor and a shift:

 where \emph{const} depends on $H$.
 Thus by adding a constant to $H$ we can ensure that